joaoaleite/euvsdisinfo/README.md

 ## Collect EuvsDisinfo
-Use this repository to collect the EuvsDisinfo dataset described in our paper TBA.
+Use this repository to collect the EuvsDisinfo dataset described in our paper 'EUvsDisinfo: A Dataset for Multilingual Detection of Pro-Kremlin Disinformation in News Articles'.

 ## Setup python environment:
     conda create -n euvsdisinfo python=3.11.5